DataDog/integrations-extras/squadcast/README.md

 ## Setup

-**Note**: Only Squadcast users with the right Team-level privileges can configure Services in Squadcast.
-At least one Escalation Policy must be configured before a Service can be added.
+**Note**: Only Squadcast users with the correct team-level privileges can configure services in Squadcast.
+At least one escalation policy must be configured before a service can be added.

 ### Squadcast